InfoSecInnovations/Sentinel-Service-Offering/README.md

     - Mail redirect via ExO transport rule
     - SharePointFileOperation via previously unseen IPs

-### Azure Active Directory (optional)
+### Microsoft Entra ID

+If you use Microsoft Entra ID you should install this pack.

-- Azure Active Directory Content Hub Package
+- Microsoft Entra ID Content Hub Package
   - Data Connectors
-    - (optional, see [Requirements](#requirements) section above) Enable Azure Active Directory Data Connector by setting up a diagnostic setting that sends Azure Active Directory logs to the LAW
+    - (optional, see [Microsoft Entra ID](#microsoft-entra-id) section above) Enable Microsoft Entra ID Data Connector by setting up a diagnostic setting that sends Microsoft Entra ID logs to the LAW
 - Standalone
   - Logging
     - Enable User and Entity Behaviour Analytics (UEBA) logs in the LAW